On the existence of strong proof complexity generators

-We shall actually restrict ourselves here\footnote{Note that one can allow that output bits of generator $g$ are computed in non-uniform $NTime(m^{O(1)}) \cap coNTime(m^{O(1)})$ and still get tautologies of size polynomial in $m$ expressing that $b \notin rng(g_n)$, cf. Razborov \cite[Conj.2]{Raz03}, \cite[Conj.1]{Kra-finding} and \cite{Kra-di,Kra-nwg}.
-There are quite a few facts known about such generators and the interested reader may start with \cite{Kra-di,Kra-nwg,Kra-finding}. } to the rudimentary case of generators $g$ computed in time polynomial in $n$ (except the example of function $\tru_{s,k}$ defined below that is computed in time polynomial in $m$) and, in fact, Lemma \ref{5.7.22c} shows that non-uniformity is to some extent irrelevant.
+We shall actually restrict ourselves here\footnote{Note that one can allow that the output bits of the generator $g$ are computed in non-uniform $NTime(m^{O(1)}) \cap coNTime(m^{O(1)})$ and still get tautologies of size polynomial in $m$ expressing that $b \notin rng(g_n)$, cf. Razborov \cite[Conj.2]{Raz03}, \cite[Conj.1]{Kra-finding} and \cite{Kra-di,Kra-nwg}.
+There are quite a few facts known about such generators and the interested reader may start with \cite{Kra-di,Kra-nwg,Kra-finding}. } to the rudimentary case of generators $g$ computed in time polynomial in $n$ (except the example of function $\tru_{s,k}$ defined below that is computed in time polynomial in $m$) and, in fact, Lemma \ref{5.7.22c} shows that non-uniformity of $g$ (i.e. $g$ is computed by a circuits that need not to come from a common algorithm) is to some extent irrelevant.

 The $\tau(g)_b$-formulas were defined in \cite{Kra-wphp} motivated by problems in bounded arithmetic and independently (and with an apparently different motivation) in Alekhnovich et al. \cite{ABRW}.
-Unfortunately the authors of \cite{ABRW} did not pursue the topic\footnote{With the sole exception of Razborov \cite{Raz03} written in 2002/03.} and developing the theory was a rather lonely affair until recently.
+Unfortunately the authors of \cite{ABRW} did not pursue the topic\footnote{With the sole exception of \cite{Raz03} (although published in 2015 it was written in 2002/03).} and developing the theory was a rather lonely affair until recently.
 The theory of proof complexity generators has now a number of facets and it is linked not only to bounded arithmetic and proof complexity but also to various topics in computational complexity theory.
 To give the reader an idea let us mention (just by key words and phrases) some topics that have a non-trivial contact with the theory: \begin{itemize}

 \item lengths-of-proofs lower bounds, feasible interpolation, implicit proof systems, proof search,

 \item circuit complexity, the minimum circuit size problem, natural proofs, non-deterministic circuits,